Hawick railway station

 Hawick railway station served the town of Hawick, Scottish Borders, Scotland from 1849 to 1969 on the Waverley Route.
+It has been proposed that it could re-open as an extension to the Borders Railway, and a feasibility study is currently underway.

 History

 The first station opened on 1 November 1849 as a terminus of the line from Edinburgh.
 It was located just to the north of North Bridge on Dovemount Place.
 There was no public celebration in Hawick, due to an outbreak of Cholera in the town.

 The second station was built close to the first station for the through line southwards and opened on 1 July 1862 by the North British Railway.
 The station was situated on the north side of Mansfield Road.
 The goods yard had a large stone goods shed and two sidings running through it.
 On the north side of the goods shed were a further five sidings and a large dock.
 A private siding served Mansfield Gas Works.